camerond/jquery-minical/source/documentation.markdown

               - `th`
           - `tbody`
             - `tr`
-              - `td.minical_day` for each day
+              - `td.minical_day` for each day of current month
               - `td.minical_day_[m_d_yyyy]` for each unique day (e.g. `minical_day_1_1_2011`)
               - `td.minical_today` for the current day
               - `td.minical_past_month` for days of previous month
               - `td.minical_future_month` for days of next month
               - `td.minical_disabled` for unselectable days
-              - `td.minical_selected` for the currently selected day in inputs/dropdowns
+              - `td.minical_selected` for the currently selected day
               - `td.minical_highlighted` for the currently highlighted day
                 - `a`